culturecommunication/ginco/doc/INSTALL.md

 > wget http://wwwftp.ciril.fr/pub/apache/lucene/solr/4.2.1/solr-4.2.1.tgz

 Extract the following archive:
-> tar xvf solr-4.2.1.tgz-C / usr / local /
+> tar xvf solr-4.2.1.tgz -C /usr/local/

 (The /local/usr can be changed at your convenience ...)

 * Installing Solr server

 Go to the directory of Solr:
-> cd / usr/local/solr-4.2.1/
+> cd /usr/local/solr-4.2.1/

 Delete the default configuration:
-> rm-rf. /example/solr/
+> rm -rf /example/solr/

 Rename the example directory:
-> mv example /GINCO/
+> mv example ginco

 * Installing Solr server

 Go in Installing the available configuration Solr
 Copy available configuration from the Solr to install the Solr server:
-> cp-r. /solr /usr/local/solr-4.2.1/ginco/
+> cp -r /solr /usr/local/solr-4.2.1/ginco/

 * Init script SolR

-This script can be modified variables to be consistent with the installation is complete:
+This script can be modified to be consistent with the installation :

 check: